 Meet Your Board of Directors

 Your Board of Directors steers the path of Outpost toward the future.
-Each October, Outpost has their board elections.
+The board is made up of nine owners just like you, chosen by annual election.
 This is where the true power of co-op ownership comes into play.
-Unlike corporations, co-op board elections are democratically run - owners all have an equal vote.
-So, no one entity or person can control a board election outcome based on the level of shares they own.
-Pretty cool, eh?
-We think so.
+Unlike corporations, co-op board elections are democratically run — owners all have an equal vote.
+Board members serve staggered 3-year terms.

 What does the Outpost board do?

 The board’s primary role is to oversee the direction of the co-op through Outpost’s general manager, which it does through the creation of board policies.
 Outpost employees, as directed by Outpost’s General Manager, manage day-to-day operations, like stocking, cooking, ordering, marketing, product selecting and administrative duties.

 The board conducts its ongoing work at monthly board meetings.
 At these meetings the board monitors policy compliance, understands the co-op’s finances, plans activities to engage owners, discusses the future and evaluates their work.
 The board also approves all borrowing of money and pledging of any of the co-ops assets as security for the money borrowed.

 The best way to understand what the board does at the co-op is to attend a board meeting and see for yourself.
 For the board's meeting schedule and a list of previous meeting minutes, CLICK HERE and scroll to bottom of the page.

 Have a question or a suggestion for the Board?